sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 You need to have a GKE cluster (>=1.19) with the following addons enabled:

+> Alternatively, you may consider using your custom Ingress Controller and disable `HTTP Load Balancing` add-on, [learn more](https://cloud.google.com/kubernetes-engine/docs/how-to/custom-ingress-controller).

 - [x] HTTP Load Balancing
 - [x] Compute Engine persistent disk CSI Driver